 This course includes both the study of general concepts used to interpret U.S. government and politics and the analysis of specific examples.

 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
 Students should become acquainted with the variety of theoretical perspectives and explanations for various behaviors and outcomes.
-The AP Government & Politics: United States course provides an analytical perspective on government and politics in the United States.
+The AP Government & Politics: United States course, often compared to a federal government class, provides an analytical perspective on government and politics in the United States.

 This course involves both the study of general concepts used to interpret U.S. politics and the analysis of specific case studies.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. political reality.